-The Master of Arts in Education with Pupil Personnel Services (PPS) Credential In School Counseling degree is a 49-credit program and takes a minimum of 2 years to complete, over 11 terms.
+This is a 49-credit program and takes a minimum of two years to complete over 11 terms.

 What is the modality of this program?

-All coursework for the MAE in School Counseling with Pupil Personnel Services Credential program can be completed online and on your time, allowing you to tailor your education to your schedule.
+All coursework for the program can be completed online, allowing you to tailor your education to your schedule.

 "This is a profession in which you can really change the hearts and minds of many and extend your impact.
 There are many opportunities to completely transform systems and provide support in ways that exponentially increase your impact in the lives of many students."